Bratajit-03/TumorTrack-AI/README.md

-# Tumor Track AI
+# TumorTrack AI

-Tumor Track AI is an advanced web application designed for precise detection of brain tumors from MRI images.
-Utilizing transfer learning with the powerful Inception V3 architecture, the model effectively harnesses pre-trained weights to ensure accurate predictions.

-This sophisticated system is crafted on the principles of transfer learning, a technique proven to enhance model performance by leveraging knowledge gained from one task to improve learning and performance on another.
-Trained over 25 epochs, the model demonstrates remarkable performance metrics, achieving a commendable accuracy of 93.69% on the training dataset.
-Furthermore, on the validation dataset, it maintains a robust accuracy of 80.20%, affirming its reliability in real-world scenarios.
+TumorTrack AI is a Transfer Learning based brain tumor classification system capable of predicting type of brain tumor using MRI images.It is trained using Inception V3 architecture and has acquired an accuracy of 93.69% on the training dataset and 80.20% on the validation dataset.

 # How to Run